LiMinggang/madedit-mod/README.txt

 New: Perl style regex match in Replace
 New: Copy/Cut unbookmarked lines
 New: Enable resize of search/replace input
+New: Merge bookmark to line number area(From wxMedit), use Alt+LeftClick to toggle
 Fix: Crash in Cut/Delete/Replace bookmarked/unbookmarked lines
 Fix: Disable resize of Option dialog(hang UI)
 Fix: Restore select the whole line by left click #240